 Tip #5: Alterations

 If you pay careful attention to the suit measurements mentioned in tip #1 you may need only minimal alterations.
 Truthfully, unless you are a fairly standard size, alterations are necessary whether you buy new or used.
 I purchased an inexpensive sewing machine (Brother 17 Stitch Sewing Machine for $75.00 at Walmart) and taught myself how to do basic alterations.
-It was a great investment, allowing me to do waist, sleeve length and inseam alterations quite easily on my suits, shirts and pants.
-If you have purchased a used suit on eBay with measurements that match a suit thats fits you well, you will avoid more difficult and expensive alterations.
+It was a great investment, allowing me to do waist, sleeve length and inseam alterations quite easily on my suits, shirts, and pants.
+If you have purchased a used suit on eBay with measurements that match a suit that fits you well, you will avoid more difficult and expensive alterations.
 You may also find that certain brands fit you better than others.
 If you buy good quality, that used suit will easily give you ten years or more of service.
 You may decide that it is worth the expense of alterations.

 Tailor for Longevity